marcosvs98/cqrs-architecture-with-python/README.md

 - **Python 3.9**
 - **FastAPI (Rest API)**
+- **ElasticSearch**
+- **CQRS**
+- **Ports & Adapters**
-- **MongoDB**
+- **Event Sourcing**

-This project has a structure that aims at the maximum decoupling between layers in order to give support for creating components that are reusable across the entire business domain.
-It has a simple User CRUD with examples of package organization and tests.

-In addition to others, the main pattern that guides this project is the Hexagonal (+ Clean Architecture), in short, this pattern provides a way to organize code so that the business logic is encapsulated, but separate from the underlying engine. delivery.
+In addition to others, the main pattern that guides this project is the Ports & Adapter + CQRS.
+In summary, this pattern provides a way to organize code so that business logic is encapsulated, but separated from the underlying delivery mechanism.
 This allows for better maintenance and fewer dependencies.

+With CQRS, we have a clear separation of concerns, making the codebase easier to understand and maintain.Developers can more easily reason about how changes to the codebase will affect the overall system.
+Additionally, its use allows each model to evolve independently since they are not strongly coupled.
+This means changes to one model can be made without affecting the other model.

 ---